-To provide a safe, efficient, accessible, and inter-modal transportation system that ensures the mobility of people and goods, and enhances and/or preserves economic prosperity and the quality of life.
+To provide a safe, efficient, accessible, and sustainable inter-modal transportation system that ensures the mobility of people and goods, and enhances and/or preserves economic prosperity and the quality of life.

 Department of Transportation (DOT) is responsible for planning, designing, constructing, operating, and maintaining State facilities and infrastructures in all modes of transportation (land, air, and water).
 To achieve these objectives, the Department coordinates with other State, County, Federal, and private agencies and programs.